CACI-IMG/ForecasterDocs/extra/markdown-examples.md

 echo 'You got to trust me on this, I saved the world'
 ```

 {% page-ref page="tests.md" %}
+(Seems like you can only link to pages in the same folder)

 {% api-method method="get" host="" path="" %}
 {% api-method-summary %}